BlackRock assets reach $7.32T as crisis drives record investments

 The firm added $100B in assets during the second quarter

-BlackRock Inc. profit jumped 22 percent in the second quarter as money poured into the firm’s iShares fixed-income ETFs and active stock strategies at a record pace.
+BlackRock Inc. profit jumped 22 percent in the second quarter as money poured into the firm’s iShares fixed-income exchange-traded funds and active stock strategies at a record pace.

 Continue Reading Below